-The EOPMA lies to the east of the Bailey Fault and is predominantly within the jurisdiction of the County of Ventura2, although the service area of CWD overlies a A small area on the northern boundary between the EOPMA and the PVB is covered by the Camrosa Water District --Oxnard Subbasin GSA (see Figure 1-2), and Thethe FCGMA jurisdictional boundary extends into the EOPMA along the boundary with the Oxnard Pumping Depression Management Area (Figure 2-69).
+The EOPMA lies to the east of the Bailey Fault and is predominantly within the jurisdiction of the County of Ventura.
+A small area on the northern boundary between the EOPMA and the PVB is covered by the Camrosa Water District-Oxnard Subbasin GSA (see Figure 1-2).The FCGMA jurisdictional boundary extends into the EOPMA along the boundary with the Oxnard Pumping Depression Management Area (Figure 2-69).
 This management area was established based on groundwater elevation and chloride concentration differences across the Bailey Fault, which acts as a barrier to groundwater flow (Turner 1975; Section 2.2.1).